-If the selected control is an input field the the button to change the starting column of the control (piColumnIndex).
+If the selected control is an input field the control editor shows a different bar.
+Use the button to change the starting column of the control (piColumnIndex).

-Use the to button to change the number of used for the control columns (piColumnSpan).
+Use the button to change the number of columns used for the control (piColumnSpan).

-Finally, the control can be dragged to a different spot in the layout.
+Finally, the control can be dragged to a different

+spot in the layout.
 This changes the object creation - and tab - order.
 While dragging the designer shows an I-beam to indicate the insertion point.
 Alternatively, it is possible to change the object order via the code explorer.
-Use the Alt+ArrowUp and Alt+ArrowDown key combinations.
+Use the Alt+ArrowDown key combinations.